Dublin Central · Bye-Election 2026 · Census 2022

 Related Ireland data

-For the wider electoral and demographic context: the Electoral Commission Ireland page covers all 43 constituencies and the 2024 boundary review, and the County Dublin census profile sets out the full demographic picture.
+For wider context: the Electoral Commission Ireland page covers all 43 constituencies and the 2024 boundary review.
+The County Dublin census profile sets out the full demographic picture.

 Sources: Electoral Commission of Ireland · Houses of the Oireachtas · CSO Census 2022